Managed Services Contract (MSC)

-Q: Can a Service Level Agreement (SLA) be used instead of a Managed Services Agreement?
+Q: Can a Service Level Agreement (SLA) be used instead of a Managed Services Contract?

-A: An SLA created for managed service providers (MSPs) usually details response time to fix faults, fees, details on down time, and normally works alongside an MSA.
-For an SLA to be as thorough and comprehensive as a full MSA they would have to be another 40 pages long!
-And that is fine, if you only have one or two Clients to work with… Most Microsoft Partners use one MSA for all their clients, only redrafting the smaller SLA; this way is the most time efficient.
+A: An SLA created for managed service providers (MSPs) usually details response time to fix faults, fees, details on down time, and normally works alongside an MSC.
+For an SLA to be as thorough and comprehensive as a full MSC they would have to be another 40 pages long!
+And that is fine, if you only have one or two Clients to work with… Most Microsoft Partners use one MSC for all their clients, only redrafting the smaller SLA; this way is the most time efficient.

 8.Charges and payments